Boy: Boys and child labor

 Boys perform the majority of child labor around the world compared to girls; 88 million child laborers are boys and 64 million are girls.
 Boys are also the primary victims of hazardous child labor.
 They are mainly employed in the agriculture, construction and mining sectors.
 Boy workers also account for about 87 percent of those who died on the job between 2003 and 2016 in the US.

-Boys are given a basic reading, writing and mathematics skill and then forced to pursue their father's profession in order to alleviate financial burden of the family.
-This is one of the main reasons why boys are preferred over girls by the rural communities in poor countries.
+Many boys are given basic reading, writing, and mathematics skills and then forced to pursue their father's profession to alleviate the financial burden of the family.
+This is one of the main reasons why boys are preferred over girls by rural communities in poor countries.
 In India, by contrast, the majority of adopted children are girls even though boys are preferred in general compared to girls.